 A great way to grow in parenting skills is to practice reflection.
-The buzz word for that today is “mindfulness.”
+The buzzword for that today is “mindfulness.”
 It does not take a lot of effort to practice this simple task.
 Thank goodness because moms aren't known for having a lot of extra time.

-If prayer is something you want to use, morning is the perfect time to be quiet and allow your minds to reflect on the day ahead.
+If prayer is something you want to use, morning is the perfect time to be quiet and allow your mind to reflect on the day ahead.
 It can often turn into a mental plan for the day and when children ask for something or want to go somewhere, the five minutes you spent in reflection will pay off because you’ll already have an idea of how you want the day to go.

 Also, taking a few minutes at night to reflect on your day can be useful.
 People that are successful in twelve-step recovery programs use this time to see where they might have made poor choices and need to make amends, see what went well with their day, and things that make them feel grateful.

 When your child misbehaves, teach reflection.
-It's a skill that will help them learn from their misbehavior and, eventually, becomes better behaved rather than angry and disrespectful.
+It's a skill that will help them learn from their misbehavior and, eventually, becomes better-behaved rather than angry and disrespectful.

 Whether in prayer, meditation, or just some quiet thinking, reflection can help us be the best parents we can be.